vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 Since we are mocking all functionalities in the boilerplate, different parts of the application might not update properly (e.g., the cart).
 However, you should not see any errors in the terminal or browser console when you open different pages and click various buttons.
 You might see some warnings about missing translations (starting with `[vue-i18n]`), but you don't have to worry about them now.

-Once you confirmed that everything is working, commit the changes to save your work.

 ## Connect to the platform

 Let's start by creating an API client that will talk to the eCommerce platform.
 As mentioned above, the `api-client` does precisely that, so this is the project to update.